-PRQ: Successful completion of SPA 111, or Department Chair approval.
-Expands students' interpretive, interpersonal, and presentational communicative abilities in the language across the disciplines.
+PRQ: SPA 111, or department chair approval.
+Expands students' interpretive, interpersonal and presentational communicative abilities in the language across the disciplines.
 Integrates these skills with the study of the cultures in which the language is used.
 Offers a foundation in the analysis of culture and develops intercultural communicative strategies.